johnand517/drl_dqn_navigation/REPORT.md

 ![Epoch Scores](/common/images/score_by_epoch.png "Epoch Scores")

-The NN model weights from training are located in the /trained directory in this repository, and are saved as a pytorch state_dict in OrderedDict format.
+The NN model weights from training are located in the ./trained subdirectory in this repository, and are saved as a pytorch state_dict in OrderedDict format.

 ## Areas for improvement